qinwenshi/ebook-mcp/README.md

 By bridging the gap between traditional e-books and AI capabilities, Ebook-MCP helps readers extract more value from their digital library through intuitive, conversation-based interactions.

-Quick demo - Run with Deep Seek (Please check all the example's with Claude/OpenAI under mcp-client-example folder)
+Quick demo - Run with DeepSeek (Please check all the examples with Claude/OpenAI under mcp-client-example folder)
 ```
 Query:Please check all the epub books in my download folder. user id is onebird.
 ......